cube-drone/build-a-the-web-presentation/0 - Structure.md

 Most services do a _lot_ more reads than writes, so distributing reads to secondary servers is actually an enormously effective scaling strategy - and this is one of the simplest models for database replication, so it's win-win!

 However - if you think about it - because every write is distributed, first to the primary, then to all of its secondaries, each database in the cluster is absorbing the full brunt of all of the writes being taken on by your databases - this strategy can't scale writes at all.

+But - we're not scaling yet.
+We're just providing a failover strategy - so that if our database goes down, well, there's another one, right there, waiting to take on the load.

 ##### Whoops, I Distributed Too Much Read Load and Now I Don't Have a Failover Strategy